$ ~/cicdcalculator

 Which has the better macOS story?>

 Buildkite, decisively.
 Self-hosted Mac mini agents on Buildkite cost around $25 monthly each amortised over hardware.
-The equivalent on GitHub Actions hosted macOS is $0.08 per minute, which at 10,000 monthly minutes is $800.
-Even GitHub's larger macOS runners and Buildkite's hosted macOS option do not close this gap.
-Most iOS-shipping teams comparing the two platforms pick Buildkite specifically because the Mac fleet economics dominate every other consideration.
+The equivalent on GitHub Actions hosted macOS is $0.062 per minute, which at 10,000 monthly minutes is $620.
+Even GitHub's larger macOS runners and Buildkite's hosted Mac M4 agents ($0.18-$0.36 per minute) do not close this gap.
+Most iOS-shipping teams comparing the two platforms pick Buildkite specifically because the self-hosted Mac fleet economics dominate every other consideration.